-7.1.
-The University provides training on all aspects covered by this Policy on Research Integrity.
+10. The University provides training on all aspects covered by this Policy on Research Integrity.
 Researchers should make full use of the programme and attend sessions designed to help them.
-Where additional training needs might exist, these should be identified through My Review, or in discussion with Mentors, and should be included in Staff Research Plans.
+Where additional training needs might exist, these should be identified through annual appraisal on My View, or in discussion with Mentors, and should be included in Staff Research Plans.
 The University will then seek to make available training for which there is an identified need.